ezEngine/docs-src/pages/docs/assets/asset-browser.md

 ## Drag and Drop

 You can drag assets from the asset browser into other documents, such as [scenes](../scenes/scene-editing.md).
 For mesh and prefab assets this will instantiate the asset (ie. create a new node that references the asset).
 For [materials](../materials/materials-overview.md) this may assign the material to the object that you drag it onto.
 Not all asset types support drag and drop.

-Also dragging an asset into the 3D viewport can have a different effect than dragging it into the scene tree.
+When dragging assets directly into the scene tree, by default no sub-object gets created, instead the component is attached directly to the target object.
+Unless you hold down `Ctrl`, in which case the sub-object gets created anyway.

 ## Video

 [![ezEngine Overview](https://img.youtube.com/vi/yDD6aQWgrqg/0.jpg)](https://www.youtube.com/watch?v=yDD6aQWgrqg)

 ## See Also

 * [Asset Curator](asset-curator.md)
 * [Editor Documents](../editor/editor-documents.md)